 Kickbacks are only available for a short period – get moving!

-Although at the time of writing, there are several excellent financial incentives that will lower the costs of your solar panels purchase but many of them are being discontinued or limited as time goes by.
+Although at the time of writing, there are several excellent financial incentives that will lower your solar panels costs but many of them are being discontinued or limited as time goes by.
 It is wise to start the ball rolling on a process such as this, as soon as possible, to ensure that you get the maximum benefits out of what your installation might offer.

 Which solar company should I go with?